hmrc/binding-tariff-trader-frontend/README.md

 ### Testing

 Run `./run_all_tests.sh`.
 This also runs Scalastyle and does coverage testing.
+The last step will also run the a11y test that generates a report.

 or `sbt test` to run the tests only.